apes-suite/reus/README.md

   The waf unit tests are being run and their report is published accordingly.
   This should only be run in pull request.
   Needs the permission to write `checks` and `pull-requests`.
+  If the pull request is not a draft, this workflow proceeds to run the system tests with pysys.

 * **ford.yml**: create FORD documentation with waf and deploy it to the github pages of the repository.
 Takes a `name` indicating the tool for which the